Deer-WarLord/orstar/php/wp-content/plugins/contact-form-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.54 - 30.08.2013 =
+* Update : Function for displaying BWS plugins section placed in a separate file and has own language files.
+* Update : Compatibility test with 20 most popular WordPress plugins.

+= V3.53 - 20.08.2013 =
+* Bugfix : We fixed the bug related to 'docx' mime type.
+* Update : We changed plugin settings page displaying.
+* NEW : Added an ability to delete an attachment file from the server after the email is sent.
+* NEW : The Slovak language file is added.
+* Update : The French language file is updated.

 = V3.52 - 13.08.2013 =
 * Update : The Japanese language file is updated.